SystemFiles/ansible-linux-hardening/README.md

 ### ⟆ Limitations

 - Officially only supports Ubuntu, but may work on other distrobutions as well.
 It has simply not been tested elsewhere yet.
+- Requires some additional collections to function properly (`ansible.posix` and `community.general`)

 ## 👷‍♂️ Getting Started